run-forrest/AtomicHabits/01 The Fundamentals.md

 It is the human equivalent of geological pressure.
 Two tectonic plates can grind against one another for millions of years, the tension slowly building all the while.
 Then, one day, they rub each other once again, in the same fashion they have for ages, but this time the tension is too great.
 An earthquake erupts.
 Change can take years before it happens all at once.

+Mastery requires patience.
+The san Antonio Spurs, one of the most successful teams in NBA history, have a quote from social reformer Jacob Riis hanging in their locker room: "When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
+Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it but all that had gone before."